-(i) Online phase (ITCILO eCampus): Participants will have access to a dedicated electronic platform, the eCampus, the ITCILO e-learning portal, accessible through a computer or any portable device.
-Learning will be interactive and facilitated by a person who will provide guidance and clarification on topics and activities.

-(ii) Face-to-face phase (residential in Mexico City): which combines lectures and discussions, interactive sessions, as well as case studies, role-play exercises and group work.

-(iii) Follow up and wrap up (ITCILO eCampus): a final webinar followed by a final assignment.
+- i.
+Online phase (ITCILO eCampus): Participants will have access to a dedicated electronic platform, the eCampus, the ITCILO e-learning portal, accessible through a computer or any portable device.
+Learning will be interactive and facilitated by a person who will provide guidance and clarification on topics and activities. - ii.
+Face-to-face phase (residential in Turin on ITCILO Campus): which combines lectures and discussions, interactive sessions, as well as case studies, role-play exercises and group work. - iii.
+Follow up and wrap up (ITCILO eCampus): a final webinar followed by a final assignment.